AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 #### Step 2.
 Receive a link to download the trial

-1. Open your favorite mail service, you should receive and email from your AVsimulation sales excecutive
+1. Open your favorite mail service, you should receive an email from your AVSimulation sales excecutive
 ![](./assets/mail_download_SCANeR.png)

 2. Click on the Donwload link and click on `Download` on the file transfer website